dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 For now lets just assume that the other axis is any random orthogonal image, but we will change that later.

 ![choosing-the-right-plane]
-{: style="text-align: center"}
+{: style="text-align: center; font-size:11pt"}

 **fig. 4**
-The horizontal axis for an image plane is always defined to be the target neuron's maximally exciting image, or MEI.
+The horizontal axis for an image plane is always the target neuron's maximally exciting image, or MEI.
-{: style="text-align: center"}
+{: style="text-align: center; font-size:11pt"}

 ### Plotting the contours
 We can now color the points according to the neuron’s activity, $$a_{k}$$.
-Finding the iso-response contours is easy, we just collect the output values into a fixed number of bins and then the bin boundaries will lie along iso-response contours.
+Visualizing the iso-response contours is easy, we just collect the output values into a fixed number of bins and then the bin boundaries will lie along iso-response contours.
 Here's what it would look like for a simple linear neuron:

 ![linear-contours]
-{: style="text-align: center"}
+{: style="text-align: center; font-size:11pt"}

 **fig. 5**
 The iso-response contours for a linear neuron are straight and orthogonal to the neuron's MEI, $$\Phi_{k}$$.
 In this image, $$\Phi_{j}$$ indicates the MEI for some other neuron and $$\nu$$ indicates the chosen orthogonal axis.
 The iso-response contours will be straight regardless of the chosen direction for $$\nu$$.
 The color indicates the output activity of neuron $$k$$, where blue is low and yellow is high.
-{: style="text-align: center"}
+{: style="text-align: center; font-size:11pt"}

 Notice how the lines are straight and orthogonal to $$\Phi_{k}$$.
 This will be true for any linear system, and it means that the neuron is insensitive to orthogonal perturbations away from it's preferred input.